hxida/FNaHH/README.md

 # FNaHH
-Friday Night at Hazbin Hotel Source and QNA Page.
+"Friday Night at Happy Hotel: The Hazbin Hotel" Source and QNA Page.